jakwings/node-temp-fs/README.md

 *   `track: Boolean`

-    If set to `true`, let tempfs manage the the current file/directory for you.
-If set to `false`, don't let tempfs manage it.
+    If set to `true`, let temp-fs manage the the current file/directory for you.
+If set to `false`, don't let temp-fs manage it.
 Otherwise, use the current global setting.

 *   `mode: Number`